 First things first, let’s go off of the price.
-At a discounted rate of $249, the Hydragun is definitely affordable (especially when compared to a $599 Theragun PRO).
+The Hydragun is definitely affordable (especially when compared to a $599 Theragun PRO).
 Sure, there are cheaper alternatives out there, but to be honest, I wouldn’t even consider 90% of them.
-You get what you pay for and many of the lower-end massage guns cut corners on materials and features.
+You get what you pay for, and many of the lower-end massage guns cut corners on materials and features.
 I’d prefer to invest in a product that lasts.

 As for features, the Hydragun has just about everything you’d want in a massage gun.
 Here’s a table Hydragun has on their site that compares the product to similar massage guns:

 As you can see, Hydragun wins in most categories.
 This isn’t some selective marketing gimmick, these are legit numbers.